open-access-policies/health-tech/Engineering/Policies/eng-pol-003.md

 - Geographic distribution of backups for disaster recovery
 - Encryption of all backup data at rest and in transit
 - Access controls and monitoring for backup systems and data
-- Regular backup integrity testing and restoration validation
+- Backup integrity and restoration validation shall be performed at least quarterly for critical systems.

 **Backup Retention and Management:**
 - Retention policies aligned with business and regulatory requirements